-CONCLUSION: Inaccurate with consideration.
+CONCLUSION: INACCURATE.
 There are 5,900 lorry (heavy goods vehicle) crossings daily.
 Cross-border trade represents 0.97% of UK-EU trade; alternative figures may be due to different measurement practices between countries.
 Continue reading Is border trade 0.5% of UK-EU trade?

 CLAIM: Over half of the residents in Fermanagh & Omagh District Council are living in poverty.

-CONCLUSION: Inaccurate.
+CONCLUSION: INACCURATE.
 25.1% of people in Fermanagh and Omagh lived in relative and/or absolute poverty, from 2012-15.
 The claim was corrected by the Fermanagh Herald on 6 February 2019.
 Continue reading Are half of the people in Fermanagh and Omagh living in poverty?